clp/learn_python/find_answers/README.rst

 At this time, the natural language processing routines included in the nltk_ex25.py program are called from the main fga*.py program.
-You do not run the nltk*.py program directly.
+Do not run the nltk*.py module directly.

 Notes